aidid88/client-to-server-file-download/README.md

 - ✅ Server-independent
 - ✅ Any server can handle any chunk

-- With this stratergy the server can be considered stateless thus enabled for vertical scaling instead of horizontal scaling.
+- With this stratergy the server can be considered stateless thus enabled for horizontal scaling instead of limited to vertical scaling.